Comparison: Steel vs Aluminum – Part 2

 The engineering term is “Modulus of Elasticity” and it has a lot to do with how much a beam will deflect under a given load.
 It is a property of the material — Aluminum, Steel, Titanium, Plastic — they all have a different “Elastic” property.

 In discussions of Strength and Stiffness, another related engineering principle is often referred to as the “I”, or “Area Moment of Inertia“.
-This has to do with the size of the beam.
+This has to do with the size and cross sectional area of the beam.
 Oversimplified, it’s the amount of material, it’s distribution in the beam cross section, and the distance from the top stressed portion to the bottom stressed portion.
 Follow the above links for more complete descriptions.

 In essence, these 2 principles combine in a beam, any beam, to define how “Stiff” it is.
 This is not “Strength” — though they are often related.
+It is not the beam shape, though that has a lot to do with it.

 Let’s look at an example using a simple Gantry Crane top beam, and let’s look at it through the lens of Finite Element Analysis (FEA).
 We’ll use this fun engineering tool to make our comparison of Steel vs Aluminum because it gives some great visual perspectives.